 If possible, use the mobile network of your operator.
 And when you do connect to a public Wi-Fi network, you should preferably use a VPN solution.
 This is a kind of digital tunnel through which your internet traffic passes, and which is not visible to others.
 You can make a VPN-account with your provider and you will likely have to pay for it.
 Do inform yourself about the different possibilities and the prizing.
+Discover how VPN works, how to connect and use it.
 Here you can already find some reviews.

 6. Keep everything up to date